federicomor/tdemerger/README_en.md

 Once launched, the script will ask you:
 1. file name
 2. file title
-3. if the pdfs are already in the current folder or if you want to download them from the internet
-	* in the second case it will ask you for a url, the link of the site where they are located
+3. if the pdfs are already in the current folder or if you want to download them from the internet; in the second case it will ask you for a url, the link of the site where they are located
 4. if you want to include all pdfs or select "by hand" which ones to include and which not

 ## Instructions for execution